-5.3 FAQ on the materiality assessment process
+65.3 FAQ on the materiality assessment process

-FAQ 7: How frequently should an undertaking update its sustainability materiality assessment?

-- 151. The CSRD defines the frequency of sustainability reporting under ESRS which is annual as the sustainability statement forms part of the undertaking's management report.
-Accordingly, the undertaking is required to determine at each reporting date its material impacts, risks and opportunities, as well as the material information to be included in the sustainability statement. - 152.
-However, if the undertaking concludes based on appropriate evidence that the outcome of the materiality assessment performed in the prior reporting period is confirmed also at the reporting date, the preparation of the sustainability statement may leverage the conclusions previously reached.
+- FAQ 87: How frequently should an undertaking update its sustainability materiality assessment? - 119.151.
+The CSRD defines the frequency of sustainability reporting under ESRS which is annual as the sustainability statement forms part of the undertaking's management report.
+Accordingly, the undertaking is required to determine at each reporting date its material impacts, risks and opportunities, as well as the material information to be included in the sustainability statement. - 120.152.
+However, if the undertaking has performed a thorough materiality assessment in the previous periods and can conclude concludes based on appropriate evidence that the outcome of that the materiality assessment performed in the prior reporting period is confirmed also at the reporting date, the preparation of the sustainability statement may leverage the conclusions previously reached.
 This may be the case when, for example, the undertaking assesses that there have been no material changes in the organisational and operational structure of the undertaking and there have been no material changes in the external factors that could generate new, or modify existing impacts, risks and opportunities or that could impact the relevance of a specific disclosure.
-Examples of changed material facts and circumstances could be: - a. a major M&A transaction leading to a new activity, entering a new sector or a significant change in operations; - b. a significant change of key suppliers or in the supply chain practices; - c. a global event such as a pandemic or entering into a new material business relationship that is likely to have a severe impact on human rights; and - d. a shift in social conventions, scientific evidence or users' needs that could affect the characteristics of severity (e.g. the level of public scrutiny on a given matter significantly increases compared to previous periods; new studies that provide evidences of the toxicity of a substance).
-The analysis performed for the preparation of the sustainability statement for each reporting period should be sufficiently robust and proportionate to capture the possible changes from the previous period(s), including in the value chain.
-If so, the undertaking may limit the analysis to an annual update of its previous materiality assessment, focusing on the impacts, risks and opportunities that are affected by the identified changes (e.g., as a result of the changes some of them may cease to be material and other material impacts risks and opportunities may arise). - 153.
-The materiality assessment is a dynamic process that will be subject to the inherent evolution of the undertaking and needs to be updated on an ongoing basis.

-FAQ 8: Is it sufficient to evaluate the list of sustainability matters of ESRS 1 paragraph AR 16 to identify material matters?
+Examples of changed material facts and circumstances could be: - a. a major M&A transaction leading to a new activity, entering a new sector or a significant change in operations; - b. a significant change of key suppliers or in the supply chain practices; - c. a global event such as a pandemic or entering into a new material business relationship that is likely to have a severe impact on human rights; and - a.-a shift in social conventions, scientific evidence or users' needs, such as when that could affect the characteristics of severity (e.g. the level of public scrutiny on a given matter significantly increases compared to previous periods.

+- 122.; new studies that provide evidences of the toxicity of a substance).
+The analysis performed for the preparation of the sustainability statement at for each reporting period should be sufficiently robust and proportionate to capture the possible changes, from the previous period(s), including in the value chain.
+If so, the undertaking may limit the analysis to an annual update of its previous materiality assessment. - d.
+Practices may vary, as some undertakings may prefer fully updating their materiality analysis (i.e., process, criteria, research on sustainability matters, multi-stakeholder engagement...) on a 2 or 3 years cycle, whilst others may prefer performing targeted updates on an annual basis (i.e., list of impacts or risks and opportunities, while not repeating the initial materiality steps)., focusing on the impacts, risks and opportunities that are affected by the identified changes (e.g., as a result of the changes some of them may cease to be material and other material impacts risks and opportunities may arise). - 121.153.
+The materiality assessment is a dynamic process that will be subject to the inherent evolution of the undertaking and needs to be updated on an ongoing basis. - FAQ 98: Is it sufficient to evaluate the list of sustainability matters of ESRS 1 paragraph AR 16 to identify material matters?